cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - nonce_i, pair of Scalar values (d, e) generated in round one.
   - comm_i, pair of Element values (D, E) generated in round one.
   - msg, the message to be signed (sent by the Coordinator).
-  - commitment_list = [(j, x, y), ...], a list of commitments issued by each signer, where each element in the list indicates the signer index and their two commitment Element values (x, y).
+  - commitment_list = [(j, x_j, y_j), ...], a list of commitments issued by each signer,
+    where each element in the list indicates the signer index j and their two commitment Element values (x_j, y_j).
 This list MUST be sorted in ascending order by signer index.
   - participant_list, a set containing identifiers for each signer, similarly of length NUM_SIGNERS (sent by the Coordinator).

   Outputs: a signature share sig_share and commitment share comm_share, which
-           are Element and Scalar values respectively.
+           are Scalar and Element values respectively.

   def sign(index, sk, group_public_key, nonce, comm, msg, commitment_list, participant_list):
     # Compute the blinding factor